top of page

 What WeDo

-• We are a part of a Health Impact Assessments (HIA) in order to analyze the physical, emotional, and economic outcomes due to the uranium mining waste spill.
+Conducting Health Impact Assessments (HIA) to thoroughly evaluate the physical, emotional, and economic repercussions of uranium mining waste spills on affected communities.

 Information provided by W.K.
 Kellogg Foundation Grant.